Oh the Prices You'll See: Designing a Fair Exchange System to Mitigate Personalized Pricing: The Model

 \subsection{Model overview}

-We begin with agents $V$ who desire exactly one unit of good $g$ on market $\mathcal{M}$.
-Each agent $v \in V$ is initialized with attribute vector $r_v$ and price $p_v$ for good $g$ according to pricing algorithm $\mathcal{A}$.
+We simulate our proposed exchange system via rational agents.
+We begin with consumers $V$ who desire exactly one unit of good $g$ on market $\mathcal{M}$.
+Each consumer $v \in V$ is initialized with attribute vector $r_v$, utility function $f_v$, and price $p_v$ for good $g$ according to pricing algorithm $\mathcal{A}$.

-The matching process $\mathcal{P}$ outputs a set of interactions $\mathcal{J}$ between agents.
-The transaction price $m$ of each interaction is then set in either a centralized or decentralized fashion, as described in \textbf{RQ 1}.
+The matching process $\mathcal{P}$ outputs a set of interactions $\mathcal{J}$ between consumers.
+The transaction price $m$ of each interaction is then set in either a centralized or decentralized fashion (\textit{i.e.,} either set by the system or via consumer negotiations).
 Given a matched edge $(u,v)$, buyer $u$ and intermediary $v$ exchange money for good $g$ if $u$ and $v$ both have positive utility for the transaction and are within their resource constraints.
-Once all agents make transaction decisions, any agent $x$ who has not yet bought good $g$ will do so at price $p_x$. \Cref{alg:overview} above references sub-routines $getPrice$, $getMatching$ and $getM$, which we detail in this section, along with utility function $f_u$ for agent $u$.
+Once all consumers make transaction decisions, any consumer $x$ who has not yet bought good $g$ will do so at price $p_x$, the original offered price. \Cref{alg:overview} below references sub-routines $getPrice$, $solveMatching$ and $computeM$, which we detail in this section, along with utility function $f_u$ for consumer $u$.